ericlenio/escreen/README.md

 * `EXPECTSSH_LOADED_FUNCS`: a space separated list of functions that have been loaded into the current shell
 * `EXPECTSSH_SHLVL`: similar to bash's SHLVL

-If a bash command file has a dependency on another command file to be loaded first, add a comment line like this in the file with the dependency:

-    # depends:some_other_bash_command_file

 Expect files can use the following helper functions:

 * `_ES_register_marker`